 Software companies face many of the same challenges as other firms when it comes to finding the best path to success.
-They need great products, stellar marketing, and outstanding customer support.
+When planning your technical support, you need to be ready to deliver.
 For many, the product and marketing are the easy part.
 They have great programmers and a keen sense of what tech customers want to see from a marketing standpoint.
 The issue for many of these firms, however, is that they don’t always know how to help their customers after the sale.
 So, what is the right level of post-purchase technical support you should be providing?

 Post-Purchase Technical Support is Critical

 The one clear factor that helps to differentiate the countless software providers from one another is aftercare.
 Unfortunately, this is the one area in which many companies encounter their greatest struggles.
 Customers need help for even the simplest software programs, and yet firms often seem unable – or unwilling – to provide the type of post-purchase technical support needed for those customers to get the most out of their purchase.

 Failure to provide a proper level of technical support can greatly diminish any software company’s odds of success.
 The good news is that much of the industry is so mired in mediocrity when it comes to aftercare that your company can differentiate itself immediately if you can determine the right level of support for your product.

 Make no mistake: post-purchase technical support is a time-consuming and costly affair.
 It can also be a tremendous distraction for many firms – which may explain why so many companies provide only cursory support for their customers.
 The problem is that the most qualified support personnel almost always ends up being your development team.
 They know the product, they designed the product.
 So they’re usually best-equipped to handle questions about its operation.